Sturt SES is located at 20 Ackland Hill Road, Coromandel Valley.

 We are a volunteer organisation funded through the Emergency Services Levy.
 All necessary equipment and training will be provided to you.

-All members are either issued with a response pager or set up on a text messaging response system.
+All members are either issued with a response pager or set up on a response system mobile appl.
 The pager may drop at any hour of the day or night, seven days a week.
 On occasion, members will be on active standby at the unit when our operational tempo increases or when severe weather is expected to impact our response area.

 Volunteers are covered for Civil Liability as per the Insurance arrangements between SAICORP (Agency Agreement) and the SES.
 The Volunteers Protection Act 2001, under section "Protection from Liability"; states –